Heat Exchanger (G)

 Details

-Thermal resistance due to deposits that form over time on exposed wall surfaces.
-Deposits, because they create a new solid layer between the heat transfer medium and the wall through which heat must pass, add additional thermal resistance to the heat transfer path.
-The deposits grow slowly and the resistance caused by them is accordingly assumed to be constant during the simulation.
+Thermal resistance due to deposits that form over time on the exposed wall surfaces.
+Deposits, because they create a new solid layer between the coolant and the wall through which heat must pass, add additional thermal resistance to the heat transfer path.
+Deposits grow slowly, and the resistance caused by them is assumed to be constant during the simulation.

 |